Lgx521/alpha_shape_params/README.md

 ### Example 3: Using a Different Number of Sampled Points

-If your model was trained with a different point density (e.g., 4096 points), you must specify it.
+If your model was trained with a different point density (e.g., 4096 points), you must specify it to ensure correct model input.

 ```bash
 python visualization.py \